 Burgon & Ball’s tool rack has easy to use grip slots that will fit most garden tool handles and holds up to 3kg.
 The grips are also adjustable so you can make room for bigger items.

-Top tip: Magnetic strips such as this tool bar from B&Q are great for storing the collection of paint brushes that lives in your shed.
+Top tip: Magnetic strips such as this tool bar from B&Q are great shed storage and can store your collection of paint brushes that lives in your shed.
 The bristles won't get squashed, and the brushes will dry quickly after washing.

 8. Save space with a peg board

 The Hang it Peg Board from The Worm That Turned comes with eight hooks and one shelf.
-Hook yours on a wall, to the side of shelving or the back of a door.
+Hook yours on a wall, to the side of shelving or the back of a door and adorn it with small secateurs, plant wire, keys, labels, you name it.

 9. Make use of your shed doors

-Speaking of doors, don’t neglect them: put that otherwise wasted space to good use.
+Speaking of doors, don’t neglect them: put that otherwise wasted space to good use for shed storage.
 Hang hooks and baskets on the inside panel to stash items that you always want to be accessible; use wire baskets to make the most of a compact shed or try adding hooks; or hang narrow shelves – just don't overload it.

 Find similar storage ideas at Wayfair.